usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 core features of rascal-lsp are being moved into the rascal project.
 This is ongoing.
 One of the goals is to be able to run any rascal version with the VS Code extension, depending on a project's dependency on Rascal rather than the extension's dependency on rascal.
-This will also facilitate new LSP client (other editors than VScode) to connect to Rascal's LSP, including the advanced terminal support and loading LSP extensions for DSLs.
+This will also facilitate new LSP client (other editors than VS Code) to connect to Rascal's LSP, including the advanced terminal support and loading LSP extensions for DSLs.
 Also it lowers our maintenance costs and increases the speed of our release cycles.